cstettler/poc-thymeleaf-pattern-library/README.md

 - demonstrate unit testing of UI components
 - demonstrate integration testing of UI components via pattern library application (e.g. using Playwright)
 - use more specific root folder for UI components (to avoid collisions on class path)

+# Learnings
+- templates need to be referred to without leading slash, otherwise template cannot be found when running application from jar (probably due to different classloader hierarchy in fat jar)